Happiness diet: Seven foods to boost your mood and make you feel better

 We need protein to support neurological function and balance our hormones.
 “When you don’t eat enough protein, you become fatigued, your immunity weakens, and you experience moodiness,” says Axe.
 And this is because the amino acids in these foods aid the body in many of its important processes.

 We all know lean meat and organic chicken are good, healthy sources of protein, but for an even better-for-you, vegan option, you can't beat lentils.

 If you haven't yet heard how important probiotics are for your gut health, you must have been living under a rock of late.
 These good bacteria help balance out any bad bacteria in our gut, and, according to Axe, when it comes to warding off depression, these foods give you more energy, support your cognitive function, and promote mental wellness. “

-You can take a probiotic supplement, of course, but we are loving kefir, a yogurt-like fermented milk drink that taste perfect in smoothies.
-You can find it in health food stores or, to a much more reasonable price, in the Polish food section in your local supermarket.
+You can take a probiotic supplement, of course, but we are loving kefir, a yoghurt-like fermented milk drink that taste perfect in smoothies.
+You can find it in health food stores or, for a much more reasonable price, in the Polish food section in your local supermarket.